saltyrtc/saltyrtc-client-js/README.md

 ## Development

+Install dependencies with npm (or alternatively install them manually):

+    $ npm install

-To compile the TypeScript sources to JavaScript (ES2015), install the TypeScript compiler and run `tsc` in the main directory.
+To compile the TypeScript sources to JavaScript (ES2015), run `tsc` in the main directory.

-    $ tsc
+    $ node_modules/.bin/tsc

 You can also watch the files for changes and recompile automatically:

-    $ tsc -w
+    $ node_modules/.bin/tsc -w

 ## License